The most dangerous hiking trail in the world: knife-edge ridges and vertigo-inducing walkways

 Helvellyn is England’s third highest mountain and an incredibly popular objective.
 Its most famous route is Striding Edge, a sinuous, rocky arête that makes for a thrilling, yet technically straightforward approach to the mountain.
 Striding Edge is actually the easiest of the routes named here, which makes it less intimidating and more attractive to the novice hiker.
 Every year, thousands of hillwalkers are lured by the challenge.

 However, the British weather often changes in an instant and conditions can get extremely gnarly, especially in winter.
 Often, inexperienced hikers don’t realise the huge shift in difficulty that snow and ice bring to what would be a straightforward hike in the summer months.
 This is what often catches people out, especially on extremely popular routes like Striding Edge.
-In the first six months of 2015 alone, there were five deaths on Helvellyn, illustrating just how dangerous the mountain can be.
+For example, in the first six months of 2015 alone, there were five deaths on Helvellyn, illustrating just how dangerous the mountain can be.

 The most dangerous hiking trails in Europe